-Press Names and select Service numbers.
+Press Contacts and select Service numbers.
 Scroll to a service number and press to call the number.

-My numbers
+■ My numbers

 The phone numbers assigned to your SIM card are saved in My numbers if this is allowed by the card.
-To view the numbers press Names and select My numbers.
+To view the numbers press Contacts and select My numbers.
 Scroll to the desired name or number, and press View.

-Caller groups
+■ Caller groups

-You can arrange the names and phone numbers saved in the phone book into caller groups.
-For each caller group, you can set the phone to sound a specific ringing tone and show a selected graphic on the display when you receive a call from a phone number in the group, see below.
-To set the phone to ring only upon calls from phone numbers belonging to a selected caller group, see Alert for in Tone settings on page 88.
+You can arrange the contacts saved in the phone book into caller groups.
+For each caller group, you can set the phone to sound a specific ringing tone and show a selected graphic on the display when you receive a call from a phone number in the group.
+To set the phone to ring only upon calls from phone numbers belonging to a selected caller group, see Alert for in Tone settings on page 92.

-Press Names, and select Caller groups and select the desired caller group.
+Press Contacts, and select Caller groups and select the desired caller group.
 Select

 - Group name, key in a new name for the caller group and press OK. - Group ringing tone and select the ringing tone for the group.
-Default is the ringing tone selected for the currently active profile. - Group logo and select On to set the phone to display the group logo, Off not to display it, or View to view the logo. - Group members to add a name to the caller group, press Options and select Add name.
-Scroll to the name you want to add to the group and press Add.

-To remove a name from a caller group, scroll to the name you want to remove, and press Options and select Remove name.
+Default is the ringing tone selected for the currently active profile. - Group logo and select On to set the phone to display the group logo, Off not to display it, or View to view the logo. - Group members to add a contact to the caller group, press Options and select Add contact.
+Scroll to the contact you want to add to the group and press Add. - To remove a contact from a caller group, scroll to the contact you want to remove, and press Options and select Remove contact.

-6. Using the menu
+7. Using the menu

 The phone offers you an extensive range of functions which are grouped in menus.
 Most of the menu functions are provided with a brief help text.
 To view the help text, scroll to the menu function you want and wait for 15 seconds.
 To exit the help text, press Back.
-See Help text activation on page 85.
+See Help text activation on page 88.

-Accessing a menu function
+■ Accessing a menu function